vincebel7/arena_camera_ros2/README.md

           - the topic the camera publish images on.
           - default value is /arena_camera_node/images.
           - if passed as a ros argument, it should be preceded with "/"
+        - camera_name
+          - a name to give the camera.
+          - used as the frame_id (coordinate frame) defined in the message header.
+          - default value is arena_camera.
         - width
           - the width of desired image
           - default value is the one in `default` user profile.